McCarthy rejected for House speaker with GOP in disarray - KESQ

 It’s a strategy former House speakers, including outgoing Democratic Speaker Nancy Pelosi and Republican Speaker John Boehner had used when they confronted opposition, winning the gavel with fewer than 218 votes.

-One Republican, Rep. Victoria Spartz of Indiana, voted present on multiple rounds, but it made no difference in the immediate outcome.
+One Republican, Rep. Victoria Spartz of Indiana, voted present in the fourth and fifth rounds, but it made no difference in the immediate outcome.

 AP writers Mary Clare Jalonick and Kevin Freking contributed reporting.